jidongbsu/cs452-device-driver/README.md

 ## Related Exercises

-A major part of your read() function is removing duplicate letters from a string, and return the smallest in lexicographical order result.
+A major part of your read() function is removing duplicate letters from a string, and returning the smallest in lexicographical order result.
 This part is from the leetcode problem 316 - [Remove Duplicate Letters](https://leetcode.com/problems/remove-duplicate-letters/).
 You are highly recommended to solve this problem on leetcode first, and then port the code into the read function of your kernel driver.